ultimate-notion/ultimate-notion/README.md

 Especially the page about [creating a Notion integration] to get the token.
 The documentation is made with [Material for MkDocs] and is hosted on [GitHub Pages].

+## Getting help

+If you are stuck with a problem and need help or just want to brag about what you did, the [Discussion] area is the right place for you.
+Here, you can ask questions, provide suggesions and discuss with other users.

 ## Contributing

 After having cloned this repository: